Atlaseer/FullstackProject/README.md

 # FullstackProject

-Foodstorm is a website forum for sharing recipes between food lovers, and allows them to scroll through for tasty inspiration
+FoodLovers is a website forum for sharing recipes between food lovers, and allows them to scroll through for tasty inspiration